 Hello girls, hope you had an awesome week and happy Friday.
 Since the day I got my eyelash extensions, it has been one of my most asked questions.
 What kind I get, what does volume mean, can you get them wet etc. Today I am sharing some of my most asked questions, and giving you some answers to all the conflicting things you have probably heard.
 Since my lash tech Jess, and Owner of Runway is a world wide accredited lash trainer, and has been featured in Lash Inc. magazine for her education and custom lash work…who better to ask!

 Before we get into the questions I wanted to quickly talk about how I care for mine.
 I go about every three weeks for a fill.
-The fill takes about 45 mins but varies person to person.
+Lash Fills take about 45 mins but varies person to person.
 After washing my face, I gently rub them with baby shampoo.
 Since I do wear makeup most days I then take a Q-tip dipped in micellar water to get off any residue and left over makeup.
-Your eyelash tech will supply you with a eyelash wand to brush through them regularly.
+Your https://lashliftstore.com/ eyelash tech will supply you with a eyelash wand to brush through them regularly.
 I keep one in my makeup bag and car at all times.
-You can shop these products below.
+You can shop these eyelash extension products below.

 SHOP THE POST

 Where do you go to get your lashes done, and about how much does it cost?